XiaZeng0223/XiaZeng0223.github.io/_pages/about.md

 ---

 Hi there!
-I am Ashley, a.k.a Xia(霞) Zeng(曾).
-Feel free to call me either Ashley or Xia.
-I don't have strong preferences here.:)
+I’m **Ashley**, also known as Xia (霞) Zeng (曾).

+I currently work as an **LLM and NLP Algorithm Engineer** at Fliggy Alibaba, where I focus on integrating and optimizing large language models (LLMs) for real-world business applications that simplify and enhance everyday experiences.

-I'm currently a Computer Science PhD candidate at Queen Mary University of London, supervised by [Dr. Arkaitz Zubiaga](http://www.zubiaga.org/).
-I'm a member of Computational Linguistics lab and the Social Data Science lab under the Cognitive Science Research Group.
-I received a Master's degree in Linguistics with Distinction from University College London.
-Previously I was a visiting student at UC San Diego and a research assistant at TU Darmstadt.
+I hold a **PhD in Computer Science** from *Queen Mary University of London*, where I was supervised by [Dr. Arkaitz Zubiaga](http://www.zubiaga.org/).
+During my PhD, I was part of the **Computational Linguistics Lab** and the **Social Data Science Lab** under the *Cognitive Science Research Group*.
+Before that, I earned my **Master’s degree in Linguistics** with Distinction from *University College London*.
+My academic journey also includes being a visiting student at **UC San Diego** and serving as a research assistant at **TU Darmstadt**.

-My PhD research is on few-shot claim verification for automated fact-checking.
-During my PhD, I also joined HSBC AI CoE as a post-doctoral research assistant via the Turing Internship Network to work on Gen AI evaluation for internal use cases.
+My PhD research focused on **few-shot claim verification for automated fact-checking**, exploring ways to enhance fact-checking technologies with limited training data.
+Alongside my doctoral studies, I contributed to **HSBC AI CoE** as a post-doctoral research assistant via the *Turing Internship Network*, where I worked on evaluating generative AI for internal applications.

-I am generally interested in NLP and LLM research and applications, e.g., fact-checking, machine translation and AI chatbot.
+I am broadly passionate about **LLM and NLP applications** in areas such as:
+- **Task-oriented dialogue systems** and LLM-based agents
+- **Automated fact-checking** and claim verification
+- **Machine translation**
+- Expanding real-world capabilities of **generative AI**

+Feel free to reach out or explore my work—I’m always eager to connect and discuss new ideas in NLP, AI, and beyond.